Piolie/DjvuRleImagePlugin/DJVURLE_specification.md

 # Complementary specifications

 The following complementary definitions can be found in the DjVuLibre source code files ([GBitmap.h](https://sourceforge.net/p/djvu/djvulibre-git/ci/master/tree/libdjvu/GBitmap.h), [csepdjvu.cpp](https://sourceforge.net/p/djvu/djvulibre-git/ci/master/tree/tools/csepdjvu.cpp)).
-They basically state the same, and I include them here for reference.
+They basically state the same, and are included here for reference.

 ## RLE
 The binary RLE file format is a simple run-length encoding scheme for storing bilevel images.
 Encoding or decoding a RLE encoded file is extremely simple.
 Yet RLE encoded files are usually much smaller than the corresponding PBM encoded files.
 RLE files always begin with a header line composed of: